YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/ppop/ppop-vs-idols.md

 <!--more-->

-*P-pop* is an umbrella terminology for all music composed or performed by a Filipino.
-On the other hand, *idols* are acts commercialized and marketed for their attractiveness and personality; and to sell dreams [^idols-bbc-asia-pop-music].
+P-pop is an umbrella terminology for all music composed or performed by a Filipino.
+On the other hand, idols are acts commercialized and marketed for their attractiveness and personality; and to sell dreams [^idols-bbc-asia-pop-music].

 [^idols-bbc-asia-pop-music]: BBC: [The dark side of Asia's pop music industry](https://www.bbc.com/news/world-asia-35368705)

 ## What is P-pop?
-*P-pop*, or ***P***_inoy_ ***Pop***_ular music_, encompasses all music composed or performed by a Filipino.
+P-pop, or _**P**inoy **Pop**ular music_, encompasses all music composed or performed by a Filipino.
 It is not the successor to OPM ("Original Pilipino Music") and neither is it a subgenre of it.
 P-pop is simply another term for the entirety of Pinoy music regardless if it is mainstream, indie, underground, from Filipinos abroad, or was performed by a foreigner.

 There is a big overlap between pop music as a *genre* and pop music as *popular music*.
 Just remember that *pop music* since the mid-1950s <q>has usually been identified as the music ***and*** the musical styles that are accessible to the broadest audience</q> [^liveaboutdotcom-popular-music] (emphasis mine).

-An in-depth look about P-pop was discussed in <cite lang="en-PH">[What is the difference between P-pop and OPM?]({{< ref path="ppop-vs-opm.md" >}} "What is the difference between P-pop and OPM?")</cite>
+An in-depth look about P-pop was discussed in <cite>[What is the difference between P-pop and OPM?]({{< ref path="ppop-vs-opm.md" >}} "What is the difference between P-pop and OPM?")</cite>

 [^liveaboutdotcom-popular-music]: LiveAbout: [Pop Vs. Popular Music](https://www.liveabout.com/what-is-pop-music-3246980)